nicinabox/lets-split-guide/troubleshooting.md

 This usually happens when something is connected that shouldn't be.
 Check your controller pins and header pins for possible bridging.
 Check your wiring around the affected column for possible shorts.

+### A single key doesn't work

+You probably soldered a diode on backwards.
+Check the diodes near the non-working key.

 ## Flashing

 ### Programmer not responding